CV & Resume Keywords

 Employers, recruiters and headhunters use job-specific keywords to find the job candidates they want to interview.
-That same job-specific keywords when used by job seekers in they resumes become resume keywords, CV keywords or buzzwords.
+Those same job-specific keywords when used by job seekers in their resumes become resume keywords, CV keywords or buzzwords.
 Although one might assume keywords are individual words, they can be phrases too.

 How to identify the job-specific keywords i.e. CV & resume keywords

 Job seekers have been advised for a long time to emphasize action verbs/action words/power words in their job-search applications.
 That "what you did" associated with action verbs/action words/power words are the keywords.
 In the vast majority of cases, they are nouns - like in examples below: